 The size, shape, and chemical properties of an enzyme’s active site are due to the combination of the enzyme’s amino acids, which are the individual subunits of the enzyme.
 For the cell to reliably make an enzyme, the cell must be able to control the placement of amino acids in a protein during the synthesis of enzymes.

-To learn more about DNA and RNA, visit Byju’s.
+To learn more about the difference between DNA and RNA, visit BYJU’S Biology.

 What is the composition of DNA and RNA?